A Texas mitigation specialist explains why working to save people from execution is the job she loves most.

 Capital punishment in the U.S. may not have much longer to live.

 This is arguable, of course—and is argued, hotly, in legislatures and living rooms all over America.
-Nineteen states have abolished the death penalty, while others are fighting legal battles over the use of lethal injection, after a series of botched executions.
+Twenty-one states have abolished the death penalty, while others are fighting legal battles over the use of lethal injection, after a series of botched executions.

 While a majority of Americans still favor executing inmates convicted of murder, popular support for capital punishment is slowly eroding.
 Many Americans polled by Pew have expressed a growing unease with the practice—citing the higher cost of adjudicating capital cases, the possibility of racial bias in deciding who is sentenced to death, and the risk that an innocent person may be executed.
 (More than 150 death row inmates have been exonerated in the past 40 years.)